VancityValle/vancityvalle.github.io/content/community/outreach/index.md

 ---
 title: Community Building and Outreach
-summary: A snapshot of the work I have done in fostering a strong community.
+summary: A snapshot of the some of the events I have lead in fostering a strong and healthy community
 type: landing

 cascade: